The practice of managing material from its planning, authoring, promotion, assessment, and maintenance is known as content lifecycle management.

 Larger organizations, on the other hand, that create massive amounts of corporate content - including social media, blogs, videos, infographics, white papers, and eBooks - that cross several platforms, have a pressing need for content lifecycle management.

 Furthermore, with a CLM in place, marketing and creative teams will be able to better follow each piece of content over its full lifespan.
+Implementing a Creative Management tool enhances this process, providing a centralized platform for streamlined collaboration, version control, and comprehensive oversight of creative assets.

 What are the stages in a content lifecycle?